ansible/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

      BANDWIDTH: 1000000 Kbit
      BIA: X254.005a.f8bd

-About the task:
-- Because the ``ansible_network_os`` for the device was ``cisco.nxos.nxos`` it was converted to ``nxos``.
-Alternately you can provide the OS in the
-``parser/os`` key.
-- The textfsm template name defaulted to ``templates/nxos_show_interface.textfsm`` using a combination of the OS and command run.
-Alternately you can override the generated template path with the
-``parser/template_path`` key.
-- See the `textfsm README <https://github.com/google/textfsm>`_ for details.
-- ``textfsm`` was previously made available as a filter plugin.
-Ansible users should transition to the ``cli_parse`` module.
-- Red Hat Ansible Automation Platform subscription support is limited to the use of the ``textfsm`` public APIs as documented.

 Parsing with TTP
 -----------------

 TTP is a Python library for semi-structured text parsing using templates.
 TTP uses a jinja-like syntax to limit the need for regular expressions.
 Users familiar with jinja templating may find the TTP template syntax familiar.

 The following is an example TTP template stored as ``templates/nxos_show_interfaces.ttp``: